TheRacetrack/racetrack/docs/user/user-guide-2.md

 If the error relates to the deployment action, the racetrack CLI tool will display an error for you.
 You can also see it on Racetrack Dashboard.

-If the error occurred in the process of converting the Job to a Job, your Racetrack admin can help you.

 ### My Job produces raw output, I need it in another format